Rohitjagan/ASDF-Journal/README.md

 * Add attachments to your entries
   * Attachments are also timestamped with YYYY-MM-DD_HHMM
+  * Attachments are stored in a single folder and can be easily linked from multiple entries
 * Export your journal as a single markdown file
 * Supports extra markdown features such as tables and footnotes